BEYOND KYOTANGO

 Amanohashidate

-“Amanohashidate” located in Miyazu Bay in the Sea of Japan, in northern Kyoto Prefecture, together with “Matsushima” in Miyagi Prefecture and “Miyajima” in Hiroshima, is one of the three most scenic spots in Japan.
-A rare landform with about 8,000 pine trees along a sandy beach of about 1.6 km in length.
+“Amanohashidate”, located in Miyazu Bay, is one of the three most scenic spots in Japan, together with “Matsushima” in Miyagi Prefecture and “Miyajima” in Hiroshima.
+It is a rare landform with about 8,000 pine trees along a sandy beach of about 1.6 km in length.

-Named “Amanohashidate” with the Chinese characters for “Heaven” and “Bridge” because it looks like a bridge over the heavens.
+“Amanohashidate” is written in Japanese using the characters for “Heaven” and “Bridge” because it looks like a bridge over the heavens.

-You can enjoy Amanohashidate by walking or riding a rental-cycle across the land bridge, taking a bay cruise around the bay, swimming at the beach, enjoy the area’s nature, as well as take in the view from the observatory.
+You can enjoy Amanohashidate by walking or riding a bicycle across the land bridge, taking a cruise around the bay, swimming at the beach, or taking in the views from above.
 (It takes about 50 min. to walk the length of Amanohashidate and about 20 min. to bike it.)

-Amanohashidate has been chosen as one of Japan’s top 100 places.
+Amanohashidate has been chosen as one of Japan’s top 100 destinations.

 ACCESS: From Amino Station take the Kyoto Tango Railway to Amanohashidate Station, takes about 30 minutes.